 Storing and Reheating Tips

 - Can I use salmon with the skin on?
 Sure!
 However, seeds won’t adhere well to the salmon skin.
-If you’d prefer to use salmon with the skin, I suggest coating the skinless side only, or reserver it for a non-breaded salmon recipe.
+If you’d prefer to use salmon with the skin, I suggest coating the skinless side only or reserving it for non-coated salmon recipes like my stuffed salmon or salmon curry.

 - Can I make the crema spicier?
 YES!
 Simply add more wasabi.
 Or, add sriracha for a different kind of zest (like in my spicy tuna salad).